-- 1.4.1 Medical examinations for the issue of a Certificate of medical fitness domestic seafarers (AMSA 1850) must be conducted by a medical practitioner registered with the Australian Health Practitioner Regulation Agency (AHPRA). - 1.4.2 Eyesight tests may be completed by an optometrist or medical practitioner registered with the Australian Health Practitioner Regulation Agency (AHPRA).
-If an optometrist completes the eyesight test the applicant is to provide the medical practitioner with a copy of the eyesight test report at the time of the medical examination. - 1.4.3 A medical practitioner who is registered with the relevant authority in a country other than Australia may issue a certificate of medical fitness in accordance with subsection 1.4.1
+- 1.4.1 Medical examinations for the issue of a certificate of medical fitness for domestic seafarers (AMSA Form 559) must be conducted by a medical practitioner registered with the Australian Health Practitioner Regulation Agency (AHPRA). - 1.4.2 Eyesight tests may be completed by an optometrist or medical practitioner registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+If an optometrist completes the eyesight test the applicant is to provide the medical practitioner with a copy of the eyesight test report at the time of the medical examination.